forza-painter/forza-painter/README.md

 ### Want to support the tool with money?
 Donate to charity instead (https://www.charitywatch.org/top-rated-charities)
 ## Consider helping out the children caught up in the Ukraine conflict.
  - https://www.savethechildren.org/us/where-we-work/ukraine
+ - https://norskukrainastotte.com/ (One of our members doing some awesome work)
- - https://www.spleis.no/project/212318 (One of our members doing some awesome work)
+ - https://ko-fi.com/norskukrainastotte (One of our members doing some awesome work)

 #### NEW
-- ❌ ~Vinyl group tree to allow nested group exports~ (Not yet finished)
+- 🐞 Fixed Steam version 1.507.426.0 not detecting

+#### RECENT
 - ✅ Fixed a bug where it was not finding vinyl groups sometimes
 - ✅ Automatic cropping in most images
 - ✅ Smarter shape generation (Slight speed/quality bump)